Nameless Rumia's Wiki

 Politics of the United States

-The politics of the United States is a divisive subject that holds society hostage, due to the country's status in the imperial core and its historic track record of interfering with foreign countries through regime change or organizations that conveniently support imperialist interests.1)
+The politics of the United States is a divisive subject that holds society hostage, since it's a vital part of the imperial core and has a record of interfering with foreign countries through regime change or organizations which, very conveniently, support the interest of imperialists.1)

-It tends to be a black hole of misery with citizens feeling angry, exhausted, frustrated, or worried2) as officials rarely reflect their interests.3) This is made worse by a boomer-led gerontocracy,4)5) who aren't even helping their own,6)7) and the whole rise of political polarization.
+It tends to be a black hole of misery as citizens will feel angry, exhausted, frustrated, or worried,2) especially when officials rarely reflect their best interests.3) This is made worse by the boomer-led gerontocracy,4)5) who aren't helping their own,6)7) and political polarization.

 This article may have controversial opinions!